MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Deploy/How-to-Install-the-VMM-Console.md

 # How to Install the VMM Console
 You can use the following procedure to install a VMM console.

-To complete this procedure, you need, at a minimum, membership in the local Administrators group \(or equivalent\) on the computer that you are configuring.
+To complete this procedure, you need, at a minimum, membership in the local Administrators group (or equivalent) on the computer that you are configuring.

 ### To install the VMM console

-1. To start the Virtual Machine Manager Setup Wizard, on your installation media, right\-click **setup.exe**, and then click **Run as administrator**.
+1. To start the Virtual Machine Manager Setup Wizard, on your installation media, right-click **setup.exe**, and then click **Run as administrator**.

 2. On the main setup page, click **Install**.